desarrolla2/BlogBundle/README.md

 * URLs SEO friendly
 * Taxonomy with Many to Many relation to post
-* Article editing with awasome theme for ckEditor
+* Article editing with awesome theme for ckEditor
 * Very basic image upload and management
 * Comments management
 * Blog archive